ctb/titus-blog/src/2017-sourmash-sra-microbial-wgs.rst

 JSON as the default sourmash signature format, huzzah!

-At this point I could categorize about 200,000 signatures in 1 day on an m4.xlarge, running 8 categorize tasks in parallel.
+At this point I could categorize about 200,000 signatures in 1 day on an AWS m4.xlarge, when running 8 categorize tasks in parallel (on a single machine).
 That was fast enough for me.

 It's worth noting that we explicitly opted for separating the signature creation from the categorization, because (a) the signatures